TinyCircuits/Thumby-Website/docs/Code-Editor/Making-a-game.md

 The Thumby API includes functions and tools for some of the main building blocks to create a game. [**Review the documentation here**](/API/Get-Started "Thumby API documentation").

 Luckily, there are also many public Thumby games available to peek through and use as examples when writing your own game.
-Navigate to the **Thumby Arcade** menu in the Thumby IDE, and open or download the code for any game with similar functionality that might help you write your own game.
+Navigate to the **Thumby Arcade** menu in the Thumby Code Editor, and open or download the code for any game with similar functionality that might help you write your own game.

 ### Create your game in small building steps and test it along the way!